 Name of intervention Summary SEAL silver set Themes follow 'New beginnings', 'Getting on and falling out', 'Good to be me' and 'Going for goals' which focus on developing children's skills in three key areas: self-awareness, managing feelings and empathy.
 Volcano in my tummy Helping Children to Handle Anger presents a clear and effective approach to helping children and adults alike understand and deal constructively with children's anger.
-Using easy to understand yet rarely taught skills for anger management, including how to teach communication of emotions Younger minds school counselling service Younger Mind offers emotional support to young people.
+Using easy to understand yet rarely taught skills for anger management, including how to teach communication of emotions Nurture group Nurture groups assess learning and social and emotional needs and give the necessary help to remove the barriers to learning.
+There is great emphasis on language development and communication.